TheGogy/sudoku-solver/README.md

 | box  (...) contains value ... | ... | ... | ... |

 Once the initial matrix has been generated, we can update the constraints to reflect the initial state - to remove the rows and columns that we know are incorrect.
-If our original sudoku contains the value `(0,5,3)`, for example, then we can remove all columns that imply a different value at that location, such as `(0,5,2)`.
+If our original sudoku contains the value `(0,5,3)` for example, then we can remove all columns that imply a different value at that location, such as `(0,5,2)`.
+If the value of any given cell does not exist, the sudoku is not solvable.

-This is completed using:
+This is completed with the code below:
 ```py
     # Update constraints to reflect initial state
     for (row, col), cell in ndenumerate(sudoku):